mzguntalan/mercury/README.md

 ![animation](https://github.com/mzguntalan/mercury-demo-files/blob/main/demo-animations/demo-airplane-3-animation.gif?raw=true)

+(Head over to the bottom portion of the page to view other results)

 # Canonicalization
 Given an object represented as a point set, or more commonly called **point cloud** in computer vision, $K \in [-1,1]^{s \times d}$ with $s$